-EXPERIMENTAL CRITICAL INFRASTRUCTURE is a research institute, consultancy, and architecture practice which learns from, takes the side of, and offers architectural knowledge to those who are protecting, caring for, and reclaiming governance and experimental relationships to each other, lands, and waters upon which all life, not to mention the very possibility of a good life, depends.
+EXPERIMENTAL CRITICAL INFRASTRUCTURE is a research group, consultancy, and architecture practice.
+We learn from, take sides with, and offer architectural knowledge to those radically challenging historical divisions between architectural, infrastructural, and ecological knowledge and practice.
+While mastering contemporary technology, media, and law, communities, activists, and Indigenous peoples are at the same time reclaiming local governance and direct, vulnerable, experiential and 'empirical' relationships with each other, and with the lands and waters upon which all life, and the possibility of a good life, depends.

-EXPERIMENTAL CRITICAL INFRASTRUCTURE was founded in 2024 by María Páez González and Brendon Carlin.
-It develops research and teaching in collaboration with the Architectural Association, University College London, RAUM at TU Wien, and the University of Las Palmas de Gran Canaria.
+The INSTITUTE FOR EXPERIMENTAL CRITICAL INFRASTRUCTURE was founded in 2024 by María Páez González and Brendon Carlin.
+The institute develops research and teaching in collaboration with the Architectural Association, University College London, RAUM at TU Wien, and the University of Las Palmas de Gran Canaria.

 contact@experimentalcriticalinfrastructure.ch